dcchambers/dcchambers.github.io/_posts/2018-04-15-how-git-works.md

 plumbing command `git hash-object` takes some file, stores the data in the `.git/objects directory`, and returns the hash value that it stored the data at.

 Commits are stored as Objects too!
+Ever wonder why Git is so damned fast?
+It's largely due to the key-value data model it uses.

 #### Trees and Blobs